-Deciding on where to stay in London can be a tricky task.
+Our guide on where to stay in London.
 Central London is enormous, covering around 8 miles from west to east, and 5 miles north to south.
-This means that wherever you find accommodation, you will have to travel around to see all the main tourist attractions.
+This means there is no single best area to stay in London.
+Wherever you choose to stay, you will have to travel around to see all the main tourist attractions.
 Luckily, London has one of the best public transportation systems in the world, with an extensive underground and bus network.
 It’s helpful to look for a place to stay near an underground station, from which you can travel to almost anywhere in Central London within 30 minutes.
 There are also lots of bus routes that crisscross the underground, which means that all of Central London is very well connected.

-In this article, we’ll take you through the best areas to stay in London from West to East, in terms of price, location, ease of access and facilities.
+In this article, we’ll take you through the best areas to stay in London from West London to Central London and East London, in terms of price, location, ease of access and facilities.
 We’ll also point out nearby underground stations since they are the easiest and most efficient way of getting around.
 We’ve also listed some hotel recommendations for each area.

 Bottom line: If you are on a budget, this is a good compromise neighborhood as it’s easy to get into Central London with the tube.

-These districts are on the Central West side of London and you’ll find high priced hotels in the area.
+These districts are in West London near Hyde Park and you’ll find high priced hotels in the area.
 Kensington is a very swanky neighborhood where many of the large museums are located, along with some exclusive shops.
 Knightsbridge is home to Harrods department store and Harvey Nichols.
 It’s a great area for people wanting a quiet place to stay and especially for families.

 Bottom line: A great area to stay for tourists looking for a very upmarket, quiet and stylish neighborhood.
 With several national museums located nearby, excellent restaurants, a range of boutique shops, plenty of green spaces and good transport links, this is one of the best places to stay in London!